 Another misconception people have when it comes to mother of pearl tiles is that they tend to be easy to stain during installation.
 To be on the safe side, you want to use epoxy or non-sanded grout.
 For more information on installation, see our installation guide here.

 A great aspect about mother of pearl tiles is their versatility.
 You can use these tiles on a variety of flat surfaces.
 Due to advances in manufacturing, these tiles can be shaped and cut in different styles.
 Mother of pearl tiles are iridescent and give off an unmatched sheen.
 Pearl shell tiles are suitable for bathrooms, kitchen backsplashes and flooring installations.

-In addition, you can choose different shaped tiles such as hexagonal mother of pearl tiles available here and here.
 If you’re unsure of what to choose, we recommend ordering a sample and taping it up in a small part of the room to see how it would look before making your final decision.

 If you’re looking for something clean and classic, please take a look at our white mother of pearl tiles found here.
 Thanks for choosing Tile Circle!